 Nick understands that businesses need to take sensible, risk-based decisions.
 He looks to add value by providing legal advice that is focussed on achieving the best outcome for the client.
 He is always responsive and diligent in his approach to problem-solving.

 - Risk management and security: risk maturity/risk assessment, risk reviews, legal and operational risk mitigation procedures and programmes

 - Crisis management: preparedness, response and recovery

 - Corporate law

-- Internal risk management responsibilities covering duty of care, insurance, business expansion (new offices and service lines, new hires, SOPs).
+- Internal risk management: duty of care, insurance programmes and portfolios, business expansion (new offices, new service lines, new hires, SOPs).

-- Broad scope of risk mitigation responsibilities, including advice on RUF (rules on use of force), PIPs (post-incident procedures), MOUs with sovereign military forces and/or police authorities.
+- Broad experience of risk mitigation in the security sector, including advice on RUF (rules on use of force), PIPs (post-incident procedures), MOUs with sovereign military forces and/or police authorities.

-- Support for the business, and to individual colleagues, in the aftermath of terrorist attacks, RTIs (road traffic incidents) and other operational situations where fatalities or serious injuries were sustained or business continuity threatened.
+- Supporting businesses and individuals in the aftermath of terrorist attacks, RTIs (road traffic incidents) and other operational situations where fatalities or serious injuries were sustained or business continuity threatened.

-- Supervising interviews (including protecting Control Risks interests and advising affected personnel) conducted by outside counsel concerning terrorist or kidnap incidents.
+- Supervising interviews (including protecting the interests of the business and advising affected personnel) conducted by outside counsel concerning terrorist or kidnap incidents.

-- Responding to statutory notices, demands and subpoenas issued by the SFO (e.g. section 2 of the UK’s Criminal Justice Act 1987), the DoJ, the US courts, German police or other authorities.
+- Responding to statutory notices, demands and subpoenas issued by the SFO, the DoJ, the US courts, German police or other authorities.

-- Advising on entry into/terms of data processing agreements; data transfer agreements; fair processing notices.
+- Advising on data processing agreements, data transfer agreements, fair processing notices.

 - Registration under the EU:US Privacy Shield framework.